k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

 ### Generating Auth Tokens

-With the secrets extract and decoded, a request to generate a token can now be sent to the Stargate auth API.
+Next, use the extracted and decoded secrets to request a token from the Stargate auth API.

 ```
 curl -L -X POST 'http://_STARGATE_DOMAIN_/v1/auth' -H 'Content-Type: application/json' --data-raw '{"username": "k8ssandra-cluster-superuser", "password": "1LI8TebjjHYrqUk9xYbJnbYJheX3Ckq250byd2ePDPXNtweaYgznmg"}'
 ```

-This request will return a response similar to below providing the token that will be required when making requests to the Stargate data APIs.
+This request will return a response similar to the following.
+The value given for `authToken` will be required when making requests to the Stargate data APIs.

 ```
 {"authToken":"e4b34bbc-0ebc-4e2a-86ca-04793ca658a7"}